woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 **Note: Assume you are teammate A**

 Let's say at this point you have added some code and commits to the project and want to see what commits you had done.
-This could be because, you wanted to see where you left off yesterday or how features have or have not been done.
-(The later reason is when you are working on a larger feature)
+This could be because, you wanted to see where you left off yesterday or how many features have been completed.
+(The latter reason is when you are working on a larger feature)

 ### Basic git log